RaphaelIT7/gmod-holylib/README.md

 #### IPhysicsEnvironment:SetObjectEventHandler(function onObjectWake(IPhysicsObject obj), function onObjectSleep(IPhysicsObject obj))
 Allows you to add callbacks when physics objects wake up or go to sleep in the environment.

+#### IPhysicsObject IPhysicsEnvironment:CreateWorldPhysics()
+Creates the world physics object and also adds all static props.

 ### Enums
 Theses are the IVP_SkipType enums.